Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Sore or Stiff Muscles

-If your dog seems sore or stiff once they’ve calmed down from a play session, the session may have been too intense or too long for your dog’s liking.
+If your dog seems sore or stiff once they’ve calmed down from a play session, it may have been too intense or too long for your dog’s liking.
 Soreness or stiffness will typically become visible once your dog has rested up following their play session.

-Many times, soreness or stiffness is caused by “weekend warrior syndrome”, explains Jen Pascucci, a rehab therapist for pets.
-Owners sometimes try to fit a whole week’s worth of exercise into the two days at the end of the week, but this is typically detrimental to the dog’s health.
+Often, soreness or stiffness is caused by “weekend warrior syndrome”, explains Jen Pascucci, a rehab therapist for pets.
+Owners sometimes try to fit a week’s worth of exercise into the two days at the end of the week, but this is typically detrimental to the dog’s health.

 vet checking up labrador dog